robfinch/Qupls/README.md

 ### Floating-point Operations
 The ISA supports floating-point add, subtract, multiply and divide instructions.
 Several floating-point ops have been added to the core, including fused multiply-add, reciprocal and reciprocal square root estimates and sine and cosine functions.
 Four precisions are directly supported: half, single, double, and quad.
+Quad precision operations are supported using register pairs and the quad precision extension modifier QFEXT.
+The modifier supplies the high order half of the quad precision values in the registers specified in the modifier.
+To perform a quad precision op the modifier is run through the ALU (not the FPU) to fetch the high half of the registers while the FPU fetches the low half.
+Then given both halves of registers the FPU can perform the quad precision operation.
+The result is written back to the register file using one write port from each of the ALU and FPU.
+Thus quad precision arithmetic may be performed.

 ### Large Constants
 Use of large constants is supported with immediate mode instructions that can shift the immediate constant by multiples of 20-bits.
 ADD, AND, OR, and EOR all have shifted immediate mode instructions.
 This is sufficient to allow most calculations using large constants to be perfomed using a minimum of instructions.
 A 64-bit constant may be loaded into a register using only three instructions.